 When it comes to creating, maintaining and growing your brand, it’s important to understand what personality it has.
 Like people, brands have personalities that influence how they connect with an audience and how their customers interact.
-People respond better to brands speaking their language, and having an archetype can help find that voice.
+Above all, people respond better to brands speaking their language.
+Having an archetype can help you find that voice.
 This is where it is important to look at Brand Archetypes.

 Archetypes also help align a brand’s vision, purpose and values.
 They create a voice for the brand to utilise in interactions, forming consistency in their branding and message.
 They also help by differentiating brands in the marketplace.
 This means that two companies can sell similar products, but will attract different audiences based on their personality.